webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_hidecolumn.md - hides the specified column
 - api/link/ui.treetable_hideoverlay.md - hides previously defined overlay
 - api/link/ui.treetable_isbranch.md - checks whether the node has any children
-- api/link/ui.treetable_isbranchopen.md - checks whether the specified branch opened or closed
+- api/link/ui.treetable_isbranchopen.md - checks whether the specified branch is open or closed
 - api/link/ui.treetable_ischecked.md - checks whether the specified node is checked
 - api/link/ui.treetable_iscolumnvisible.md - returns true if column is visible
 - api/link/ui.treetable_isenabled.md - checks whether the view is enabled
 - api/link/ui.treetable_isvisible.md - checks whether the view is visible
-- api/link/ui.treetable_load.md - loads data from an external data source
+- api/link/ui.treetable_load.md - loads data from an external data source.
-- api/link/ui.treetable_loadbranch.md - loads data to the specified branch
+- api/link/ui.treetable_loadbranch.md - loads data to the specified branch, as direct children of the node with the id provided
-- api/link/ui.treetable_loadnext.md - sends a request to load the specified number of records to the end or to the specified position
+- api/link/ui.treetable_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
 - api/link/ui.treetable_locate.md - converts an HTML node or event object to in-table position
 - api/link/ui.treetable_mapcells.md - applies the callback to a range of cells
 - api/link/ui.treetable_mapevent.md - routes events from one object to another